 This is the trickiest one.

-When it comes to buying a gift for your colleague, it can be so hard to get something they actually want.
+When it comes to buying a gift for your colleague, it can be so hard to get something they really want.
 Flowers, chocolates, John Lewis vouchers – they’re all fine, but super-impersonal.
 There are also only so many Hotel Chocolat gift boxes, personalised cookies and heavily frosted cakes that one person can consume.

 Nifty, hey?